Property Based Testing with Jest

 We recommend two distinct approaches for integrating fast-check with Jest:

-2. Manual Integration: Learn how to connect fast-check with Jest from scratch.
-This option provides ultimate flexibility and control over your testing setup.
+- Manual Integration: Connect fast-check with Jest without any connector.
+This option provides ultimate flexibility and control over your testing setup and is covered on our Manual setup page.

 Both options have their unique benefits and strengths.
-In this guide, we'll walk you through each method in detail.
+This guide walks you through the connector-based approach; the manual path is documented in its own page.

 Setup with our connector